 Let’s go full circle and get back to what started all this.
 No not weed, I mean ATM machines.
 Those are crazy to think about too.
 You put a card in them, punch some numbers in, and money pops out.
 If you told people a hundred years ago that we’d have machines that hand you money, they’d laugh in your face.
 100 years ago people were dying of tuberculosis and thought that heroin cured headaches, so the concept of a machine pooping money out of it’s mouth would make their heads explode.
 ATM machines would have solved a lot of problems from 100 years ago, especially The Great Depression.
 Everybody was poor as shit and eating air for breakfast, lunch and dinner, and we literally could’ve solved the entire thing if we just put ATM machines everywhere.
 Need money?
 Go to the ATM and take some out.
 Problem solved.
 Great Depression?
 More like great possessions, because everybody would be rich and could buy whatever the fuck they wanted.
 Fuck Roosevelt and his New Deal, my idea is way better and would have had zero consequences.
-“But Drunk White Kid, you can’t do that.
+“But Chuck Taylor, Kid, you can’t do that.
 There wasn’t any money for people to take out of ATM machines”.
 Okay, so they should have just printed out more money then.
 Boom.
 Another problem solved.
 It’s really unfortunate that the world didn’t have me around back then because I could have sorted that whole mess out.
 I think the government should constantly be printing money and just giving it out to people for no reason.
 Fuck it, every American should be a millionaire.
 Anybody who thinks thats a bad idea is just a stick in the mud and clearly doesn’t understand economics.
-Inflation is just another one of those liberal myths, and it’s about as real as unicorns or girls that are smart.
+Inflation is just another one of those myths, and it’s about as real as unicorns or cigarettes causing cancer

-So there ya have it folks: I don’t know shit about money and it took a fat bowl and a trip to the supermarket to make me realize it.
+So there ya have it folks: I don’t know shit about money and it took a fat bowl and a trip to an ATM machine to make me realize it.
 I really shouldn’t be too surprised by this, mainly because I’m an idiot and there are plenty of other things that I don’t understand whatsoever.
 Did I make some good points in this blog?
 No, not really.
 I’m actually pretty sure that just about everything I typed isn’t true and I’m even dumber than I thought I was.
 Oh well, can’t win em all.
 Speaking of which, “Can’t win em all” has officially become my philosophy on scratch tickets.
 In reality I never win, but by saying that phrase I somehow justify continuing to buy them.
 Can’t win if you don’t play, and I’ll have the last laugh when I finally break even someday.